Dumbbell Upright Row: How To Do, Muscle Worked, Benefits

 What Is a Dumbbell Upright Row?

-It’s a really simple exercise to perform.
-You hold a dumbbell in each hand and lift the dumbbells vertically, bringing them up to the level of your collarbone, before smoothly lowering them back down to the starting position.
+Itโ€™s a simple exercise.
+You hold a dumbbell in each hand and lift it vertically, bringing it up to the level of your collarbone before smoothly lowering it back down to the starting position.

 The standing DB upright row can be done with different grip widths.

-• Close or narrow grip (half of shoulder width),
+• Close or narrow grip (half of the shoulder width),

-• A standard grip (shoulder width grip)
+• A standard grip (shoulder-width grip)

 • A wide grip (wider than the shoulder)

-All have their unique advantages and disadvantages.
-Let’s take a closer look at each of these variations:
+All variations have their unique advantages and disadvantages.
+Letโ€™s take a closer look at each of these variations:

-Muscle Worked During Dumbbell Upright Row
+Dumbbell Upright Row Muscles Worked

 Muscle Worked during Dumbbell Upright Row